 CARBOHYDRATES ARE ENERGY!
 They aren’t fat.
 They don’t make you fat.
 They are essential for fueling your body to produce the effort to do real work that makes people better… AT EVERYTHING!
 You’ve got complex carbohydrates and simple carbohydrates.

 When choosing the types of carbs to eat, the rule of thumb should be to ask yourself, “Am I going to use this energy NOW?”
-If the answer is no, you have absolutely NO reason to eat food or drink a drink that is loaded with sugar.
+If the answer is no, you have absolutely NO reason to eat food or drink a drink loaded with sugar.
 This type of food is FUEL!
 Fuel up with the high-octane stuff and watch your performance improve almost IMMEDIATELY!

 Stay Hydrated